clowdr-app/clowdr-app.github.io/content/resources/attendees/making-the-most-of-clowdr-s-shuffle-feature.md

 draft: true

 ---
-### Spontaneous conversations and randomized networking are made easy with Shuffle
+### Spontaneous conversations and randomized networking are made easy with Shuffle queues

 This is a brief overview of Clowdr's Shuffle feature.